Last Updated: June 8, 2026

 Step 1: Map the Digital Landscape.

-Before you can clean anything up, you need to know what you’re dealing with.
+Before you can clean anything up, you have to know what you are dealing with.
 Start by listing every platform, device, and service you regularly use.
-Think broadly here — it’s easy to overlook things.
+I encourage you to think very broadly on this because it’s very easy to overlook things.

 Run through these categories: